ga4gh/ga4gh-schemas/doc/source/api/proposed_schema_changes.md

 **Flexible representation of Feature**

-Not all G2P databases have complete genomic location information or are associated with GA4GH omics dataset.

-* Q: I only have gene name to represent a Genomic Feature ("KIT").

 * Q: I only have description to represent a Genomic Feature ("KIT N822K").
+(Not all G2P databases have complete genomic location information or are associated with GA4GH omics dataset.)
 * Q: I need to lookup Feature by protein/externalId/name/description.
 * Q: I have results from multiple G2P Servers.
 How do I collate them?
   * Use HGVS' DNA annotation for featureId.
 This should be unique for identical features across datasets and implementations?